Taxes

 In some business transactions, the reverse charge mechanism may apply.
 This means that the buyer, rather than the seller, is responsible for accounting for the tax due.
 This often occurs in cross-border business-to-business (B2B) supply of services within the EU, making it easier for companies to sell to other European countries without registering for tax there.

-, the rules for reverse charging of tax will be automatically applied.
+When the tax mode is set to Reverse Charge, the rules for reverse charging of tax will be automatically applied.
 Consequently, the tax rate is displayed as 0%, and the invoice will include the mandatory information: "Tax is subject to reverse charge."